uvalib/dspace_util/README.md

 ```

 This does not currently take arguments.
-With no arguments, all communities are listed.
+With no arguments, all Communities are listed.

 #### Options